COVID-19 pandemic in Western Australia

-The COVID-19 pandemic in Western Australia is part of the ongoing worldwide pandemic caused by severe acute respiratory syndrome coronavirus 2.
+The COVID-19 pandemic in Western Australia was part of the worldwide pandemic caused by severe acute respiratory syndrome coronavirus 2.
 Western Australia (WA) confirmed its first case of COVID-19 on 21 February 2020, and its first death on 1 March.
 On 15 March, Premier Mark McGowan declared a state of emergency.
 On 24 March, Western Australia closed its borders to the rest of Australia, and on 1 April, the state implemented borders between regions in the state.
 By mid-April 2020, the state had eliminated community transmission of COVID-19, becoming one of the few places in the world to do so.
 There were only a handful of cases of community transmission in the state after mid-April, until late December 2021 when a tourist caused an outbreak that led to the cancelling of some New Year's Eve events, and the re-imposing of mask wearing rules in Perth and the Peel region.

 Western Australia's low case numbers were attributed to a swift introduction of restrictions by authorities, a strict state border policy, and its isolation.

 During May 2022, Western Australia experienced sharply rising cases amongst the highest per capita cases seen anywhere in the world throughout the pandemic.